 7. Thyroid hormones.

 Since insomnia often accompanies depression, people who have difficulty falling asleep use antidepressants.
-It is these drugs that occupy an important place influencing the structure of the dream.
+It is these drugs that occupy an important place in influencing the structure of dreams.

-Amitriptyline, Sinequan, Trazodone reduce the duration of REM and increase the slow-wave sleep cycle.
-Medicines cause a feeling of drowsiness that affects activities during the day.
+Amitriptyline, Sinequan, Trazodone reduce the duration of REM sleep and increase the slow-wave dream cycle.
+Medicines cause a feeling of drowsiness, affecting activity during the day.

 During depression, monoamine oxidase inhibitors are prescribed - Tranylcypromine, Phenelzine, which can cause fragmented, restless rest with frequent waking up.
-The drugs reduce the duration of REM and lead to lethargy during the day.
+Drugs reduce the duration of REM sleep and lead to daytime lethargy.

 Results of stress

 Severe fatigue and drowsiness at the initial stage is characterized by high excitability, insomnia as a result of the release of adrenaline and cortisol.
-If the causes of stress have an impact for a long time, then the adrenal glands are depleted, the production of hormones decreases.
+If the causes of stress persist for a long time, the adrenal glands become exhausted and hormone production decreases.

-A rapid decline in strength is observed in people who suffer from chronic adrenal insufficiency, rheumatic diseases, with long-term use of glucocorticoids.
+A rapid loss of strength is observed in persons who suffer from chronic adrenal insufficiency, rheumatic diseases, and with long-term use of glucocorticoids.

-Quite often there is intoxication with alcohol.
-After drinking alcohol comes the stage of excitement.
-When, with mild intoxication, it passes, the dream stage is indicated.
-The person is inhibited, he feels heaviness in the head, he wants to go to bed.
+Alcohol intoxication is quite common.
+After drinking alcohol, a stage of excitement begins.
+When it passes with mild intoxication, the dream stage is designated.
+The person is lethargic, his head feels heavy, he wants to go to sleep.

-During smoking, spasms of blood vessels occur, oxygen is poorly supplied to the cerebral cortex, which leads to inflammation and excitation of the inner lining of blood vessels.
-Therefore, almost a third of smokers are sleepy and lethargic.
+During smoking, vascular spasms occur, oxygen is poorly supplied to the cerebral cortex, which leads to inflammation and excitation of the inner lining of blood vessels.
+That’s why almost a third of smokers are sleepy and lethargic.

 Diseases of the central nervous system, as a result of changes in the functioning of internal organs

-Why you want to sleep during the day, but not at night, you can’t cheer up in any way, although a sufficient amount of time has been spent in bed.
-Such disorders may be associated with the quality and quantity of a night's sleep, determined by the following symptoms:
+Why do you want to sleep during the day, but not at night?
+You can’t cheer yourself up, even though you’ve spent a sufficient amount of time in bed.
+Such disorders may be associated with the quality and quantity of night sleep, determined by the following symptoms:

-• constant awakenings appear, it is difficult for a person to fall asleep later;
+• constant awakenings occur, and then it is difficult for a person to fall asleep;

 • headache;